tzinfo/tzinfo/README.md

 ```

 The `period_for` method can be used to obtain information about the observed
-time zone information at a particular time as `TZInfo::TimezonePeriod` object:
+time zone information at a particular time as a `TZInfo::TimezonePeriod` object:

 ```ruby
 period = tz.period_for(Time.utc(2018, 7, 1, 12, 30, 0))